 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Liver polygonal hepatocytes and sinusoid area, coloured scanning electron micrograph (SEM).
+Liver polygonal hepatocytes and sinusoid area, scanning electron micrograph (SEM).
 Hepatocytes (liver cells) have a polyhedral shape and are arranged in layers, called hepatic laminae that typically are one-cell thick.
-Hepatocytes secrete bile that carries away waste products from the liver and helps the breakdown of fats in the small intestine.
-Bile is drained away in the bile canaliculi (green) and is stored in the gall bladder.
+Hepatocytes secrete bile that carries away waste products from the liver and help the breakdown of fats in the small intestine.
+Bile is drained away in the bile canaliculi and is stored in the gall bladder.
 Hepatocytes manufacture serum albumin, fibrinogen, and the prothrombin group of clotting factors.
-The liver is the main site for the synthesis of lipoproteins, ceruloplasmin, transferrin, complement, and glycoproteins.
+It is the main site for the synthesis of lipoproteins, ceruloplasmin, transferrin, complement, and glycoproteins.
 Hepatocytes manufacture their own structural proteins and intracellular enzymes.
-Synthesis of proteins is by the rough endoplasmic reticulum (RER), and both the rough and smooth endoplasmic reticulum (SER) are involved in secretion of the proteins formed.
-Magnification: x700 when shortest axis.
+Magnification: x700 when shortest axis printed at 25 millimetres.